-4.4.7 DAMAGE TO SCHOOL PROPERTY
+4.4.8 DAMAGE TO SCHOOL PROPERTY

-Students will be individually charged and expected to reimburse the school for any damage they cause to school property.
+Students will be individually charged and expected to replace or reimburse the school, as appropriate, for any damage they cause to school property.

-4.4.8 CANDY, GUM, CARBONATED DRINKS & COFFEE
+4.4.9 GUM, CARBONATED DRINKS, ENERGY DRINKS & COFFEE

-In an effort to maintain our facilities, DAA is a gum free campus.
-Furthermore, candy, coffee and carbonated drinks are not permitted by practice unless organized for a special occasion planned by the school.
+In an effort to maintain our facilities, DAA is a gum-free campus.
+Furthermore, coffee, carbonated drinks, and energy drinks are not permitted by practice unless organized for a special occasion planned by the school.
+Candy is not considered part of a healthy and balanced diet, please avoid it as part of lunch and snack.

-4.4.9 LITTERING
+4.4.10 LITTERING

 DAA is a clean, GREEN campus and requires students to help maintain its beauty.
-Students found littering will be required to assist any cleanup duties resulting from their actions.
-The common rule is 'If you are near it, then you own it!'
+Students found littering will be required to assist with any cleanup duties resulting from their actions.
+The common rule is, 'If you are near it, then you own it!'

-4.4.10 DRUGS / ALCOHOL VIOLATION
+4.4.11 DRUGS / ALCOHOL VIOLATION

 The use of drugs and alcohol is injurious to student health and to a healthy school environment.
-The possession, use, sale or distribution of drugs or alcohol on school property, school provided transportation, or at school sponsored or chaperoned functions, is prohibited and is a grave infraction against the school and UAE Law, and thus it will not be tolerated.
+The possession, use, sale, or distribution of drugs or alcohol on school property, school-provided transportation, or at school-sponsored or chaperoned functions is prohibited and is a grave infraction against the school and UAE Law, and thus it will not be tolerated.

-- The UAE Government has a zero tolerance policy regarding drug use or possession of drugs. - DAA has a zero tolerance policy in regards to student possession or use of drugs. - A maximum of 3 day suspension from school per term and indefinitely from all school activities until due process is finalized with probable expulsion from school.
+- The UAE Government has a zero-tolerance policy regarding drug use or possession of drugs. - DAA has a zero-tolerance policy in regard to student possession or use of drugs. - Potential consequences include suspension from school and indefinitely from all school activities until due process is finalized with probable expulsion from school.

-4.4.11 TOBACCO/VAPING
+4.4.12 TOBACCO/VAPING

-The possession, use, sale or distribution of tobacco and any vaping devices is prohibited and will result in suspension.
+The possession, use, sale, or distribution of tobacco and any vaping devices is prohibited and will result in suspension.
 Repeated offenses will result in expulsion.

-4.4.12 ACADEMIC HONESTY
+4.4.13 ACADEMIC HONESTY

 Honesty in schoolwork requires that students do their own work.
-Students are expected to give credit to ideas, language, or thoughts which are not their own.
+Students are expected to give credit to ideas, language, or thoughts that are not their own.
 To take ideas, writing, or thoughts from someone else and pass them off as one's own is PLAGIARISM and is a violation of academic honesty.
-This can occur with print or non print sources, such as the internet.
+This can occur with print or non-print sources, such as the Internet.
 DAA regards acts of academic dishonesty as a serious violation of the community's trust.
 There are levels of consequences for students who engage in academic dishonesty.

 The use of Artificial Intelligence (AI) applications (i.e., Chat GPT) to complete academic work is considered academic dishonesty.
+Teachers have access to technology that determines the authenticity of student work as compared with AI support or assistance.
 Students may be required to provide evidence of their academic work and revisions if there are concerns about the validity and authenticity of their academic work.

-A superficial change of wording, structure, or conclusion is not sufficient to turn aside the charge of plagiarism.
+A superficial change of wording, structure, or conclusion is insufficient to turn aside the charge of plagiarism.
 The majority of plagiarism is dealt with at the teacher and department level.
 Repeated offenses are then brought to SLT.

-4.4.13 GUIDELINES FOR ACADEMIC INTEGRITY
+4.4.14 GUIDELINES FOR ACADEMIC INTEGRITY